jloutsch/linux/docs/_posts/2019-07-23-mount-linux-nfs-export-from-windows-client.md

 ### Conclusion
 All we have done is allow the client to successfully establish a connection to the server.
-We have also configured the share to be publicily writeable, and each user is squashed to the nfsnobody user.
+We have also configured the share to be publicly writeable, and each user is squashed to the nfsnobody user.
 There is no security here.
 The goal was to just establish a working communication between the Windows NFS client, and the Linux NFS server.